Organic Growth Meaning

 - Streamlining and optimization: It leads to greater efficiency and streamlining costs and sales to the optimum level, which might not always be possible in case of inorganic growth which may lead to several duplications of areas as each company has its own existing systems and when they merge, these systems may not gel well with one another and therefore may have to exist independently, however, causing the drain on the company resources.

 - Slow: It takes years or even decades to get established in the market and stay relevant.
-Organic growth can be achieved overnight and in comparison, inorganic growth is a lot faster if not overnight.
+Organic growth can be achieved overnight, and in comparison, inorganic growth is a lot faster if not overnight.

 - Low success rate: Not every company can succeed organically.
-Out of many coming into the business, very few are able to stay till they can start earning profits and even fewer are able to become a going concern in the true sense.
+Out of many coming into the business, very few are able to stay till they can start earning profits, and even fewer are able to become a going concern in the true sense.
 The failure rate is very high.

-Therefore, we understand that Organic growth can be achieved through increasing sales, reducing costs and increasing efficiency.
-It leads to brand development but it is a long term process.
-It has a high risk and high return profile because success is achieved after a long gestation period but if achieved, it lasts for decades and in some cases, for even centuries.
+Therefore, we understand that Organic growth can be achieved through increasing sales, reducing costs, and increasing efficiency.
+It leads to brand development, but it is a long term process.
+It has a high risk and high return profile because success is achieved after a long gestation period, but if achieved, it lasts for decades and, in some cases, for even centuries.

 However, we also need to understand that it ends after the product or the company reaches saturation.
 From this point onwards, the company has to either diversify or integrate.
 These can be achieved either internally or through Inorganic growth channels.

-This has been a guide to Organic Growth and its meaning.
-Here we discuss examples, strategies, and importance of organic growth along with advantages and disadvantages.
+This article has been a guide to Organic Growth and its meaning.
+Here we discuss examples, strategies, and the importance of organic growth along with advantages and disadvantages.
 You may learn more about financing from the following articles –